Baytown Township Groundwater Contamination Site

-For more information about the updated Health Based Value, please see the Technical and Application Information for Trichloroethylene (TCE) Web page.
-For more on the health based value history and process, please visit MDH Health-Based Guidance for Water webpage.
+For more information about the updated Health Based Value, please see the Technical and Application Information for Trichloroethylene (TCE) page.
+For more on the health based value history and process, please visit the Guidance Values and Standards for Contaminants in Drinking Water page.

 In 2013 and 2014, the MPCA sampled a large number of private wells to identify those that exceed the new HBV of 0.4 µg/L. MDH has reviewed the new data and issued well advisories, as needed.
-For more information about MPCA activities at the site, see Baytown Township Groundwater Contamination Site.
+For more information about MPCA activities at the site, see MPCA's Baytown Township Groundwater Contamination Site page.

-TCE has also been detected in the Bayport municipal wells.
-Well #2 exceeded the federal Maximum Contaminant Level (MCL) of 5 µg/L in 2005.
-As a result, the MPCA constructed a water treatment system that removed TCE from the water pumped from this well.
-At this time, most of the drinking water for Bayport comes from Well #2.
-TCE concentrations in wells #3 and #4 have been increasing over time, with the most recent concentrations being 4.3 and 2.9 µg/L respectively.
+TCE concentrations in Bayport municipal wells #3 and #4 have been increasing over time, with the most recent concentrations being 4.3 and 2.9 µg/L respectively.
 In 2015, the Minnesota legislature approved bonding funds that enabled the city and MPCA to connect well #3 to the treatment plant.
 Wells #2 and #3 are now the primary water supply wells and the treated water from them contains no detectable TCE; well #4 is used as an emergency back-up well.